mmamontx/ja2-stracciatella-mp/README.md

 3. Moving to another sector:
     1. From the tactical screen.
     2. From the strategic screen.
 4. Saving and loading.
+5. Full demo - from the helicopter in Omerta to Drassen capture.
 Alpha demo.
-5. Full demo - from the helicopter in Omerta to Drassen capture.
 6. All the rest.

 ## Backlog

 - Regular priority:
     - Make client actions be processed on the server (i.e., so that the clients can trigger actions and observe their effect via the replication mechanism).
+    - Replicate ground items.
-    - Automatically broadcast and trigger game start from server to everyone.
+    - Propagate time (including time compressions) from the server to clients.
+    - Replicate all SOLDIERTYPE pointers that it makes sense to.
+(Or wait until it will be resolved by itself.)
     - Assign every player to a separate squad (first - automatically give a single squad, then - introduce a control so that the server can do it manually and assign multiple squads to a single player).
 Only the server should be able to assign mercs to the squads.
 Prevent selecting and controlling mercs from squads of other players.
-    - Replicate all SOLDIERTYPE pointers that it makes sense to.
 - Low priority:
     - Root-cause: how come the animation is not loaded for the client (see in the bottom).
     - Clear the written message in the box after it's sent to the chat (investigate and fix the issue).